 - You get to be officially listed in the main GCash Padala providers as free marketing.

-- You get a separate merchant wallet with Php 500k limit.
+- You get a separate merchant wallet with a Php 500k limit.

-Unfortunately, the services listed above are the only ones with commissions currently.
+Unfortunately, the services listed above are the only ones currently with commissions.

 What services can I provide as a GCash Partner Outlet?